 Associate Program Leader: Barry Kirkendall

-The Applied Plasma and EM Simulation Group conducts forward and inverse simulations to a diverse set of plasma/EM problems.
+The Energetic Material Plasmas Group conducts forward and inverse simulations to a diverse set of plasma/EM problems.
 Research topics include particle accelerator theory and simulations; studies of nuclear and non-nuclear EMP propagation and effects, using existing tools and analysis, and development of an advanced code capability; predictive studies of interactions between electromagnetics and plasmas; plasma and gas dynamic simulations; fully kinetic dense z-pinch simulations; ion beam interactions with matter; and predictive capabilities for radio-frequencies, terahertz, and optical source emissions.

 Associate Program Leader: Harry McLean

-The MFE Experimental Research Group develops novel diagnostic measurements and executes state-of-the-art MFE experiments focused on both the core and boundary of high performance MFE plasmas through collaborations with the DIII-D National Fusion Facility at General Atomics and NSTX-U at PPPL.
+The MFE Experimental Research Group develops novel diagnostic measurements and executes state-of-the-art MFE experiments focused on both the core and boundary of high performance MFE plasmas through LLNL collaborations with the DIII-D National Fusion Facility at General Atomics (LLNL contact Steve Allen) and NSTX-U at PPPL (LLNL contact Vlad Soukhanovskii).
 Research activities include the comparison of experiment results with analytical theory and computational models of plasma behavior.
-The Group also supports development of advanced diagnostics that are relevant to ITER.
+The group also supports development of advanced diagnostics that are relevant to ITER.